- chapter 7 Physicality of Things

 III.
 For every action there is an equal and opposite reaction.

 But do you recall how confusing these were when you first heard them?
 They may be ‘true’ but they don’t seem like ‘real life’.
-Two millennia earlier Aritstotle considered motion and he asserted that the speed of an object, not the acceleration was proportional to force.
+Two millennia earlier when Aristotle considered motion he asserted that the speed of an object, not the acceleration, was proportional to force.
 You push something harder, it goes faster.
 This accords with day-to-day life.
 If you are pushing a heavy box, when you push harder it moves faster and when you stop pushing it stops.
 But this contradicts Newton’s first and second laws, which suggest that the object should keep on moving at constant speed.

 Of course, the two accounts can be reconciled.
-The box stops because of the frictional force that acts against its motion.
-And according to the third law there is an equal and opposite reaction, so that the friction also ‘pushes’ the floor, which itself pushes against the ground and ultimately the earth spins a little slower or faster (yes really!).
-Happily for the future of the Earth, the effects of pushing are negligible (the earth is a LOT bigger than any box you push) and moreover as you originally pushed it, your feet push against earth in the opposite direction, neatly balancing the effects!
+The box stops because of the frictional force that acts against its motion, and according to the third law there is an equal and opposite reaction, so that the friction also ‘pushes’ the floor, which itself pushes against the ground and ultimately the earth spins a little slower or faster (yes, really!).
+Happily for the future of the earth, the effects of pushing are negligible (the earth is a LOT bigger than any box you push) and moreover as you originally pushed it, your feet pushed against the earth in the opposite direction, neatly balancing the effects!

-Whilst the physics of Newton and the physics of everyday life are not actually at variance, they are different.
-To apply Newtonian physics to complex phenomena needs complex analysis, so the rules we have for the world are ones which are simpler to apply.
-These common sense rules are often called naïve physics [Ha90;SC94] or folk physics.
+While the physics of Newton and the physics of everyday life are not actually at variance, they are different.
+To apply Newtonian physics to complex phenomena requires complex analysis, so we have rules for the world that are simpler to apply.
+These common-sense rules are often called naïve physics [Ha90;SC94] or folk physics.

-Here we are most interested in what this means for human understanding of physical things, but those working in artificial intelligence and robotics are also interested in this naïve physics as it often allows more efficient and more robust automatic reasoning than attempting to use ‘proper’ Newtonian physics.
-With Newtonian physics a robot wanting to move a box would have to know how heavy the box was, the characteristics of the surface of the floor and box (to work out the friction), the exact power output of its own motors, and if it encountered a tiny bump or imperfection in the surface would start over again.
-With naïve physics it simply starts by pushing a little, and then pushes harder until the box moves.
+Here we are most interested in what this means for human understanding of physical things, but researchers in artificial intelligence and robotics are also interested in naïve physics, since it often allows more efficient and robust automatic reasoning than attempting to use ‘proper’ Newtonian physics.
+With Newtonian physics, a robot wanting to move a box would have to know how heavy the box was, the characteristics of the surface of the floor and box (to work out the friction), and the exact power output of its own motors.
+If it encountered a tiny bump or imperfection in the surface it would have to start over again.
+With naïve physics it simply begins by pushing a little, and then pushes harder until the box moves.

 A good general rule of thumb is that things of similar substance weigh more when they are bigger.
 A large sack of potatoes weighs more than a small one.
-However, if you are moving house the boxes all look similar, but contain very different things hidden inside.
-You may find yourself almost falling over when you try to pick up a large box that is nearly empty as your muscles prepared for the heavy weight.
-If you actually weigh boxes, you find that when you have a larger box that is exactly the same weight as a smaller one, the smaller one feels heavier than the large one.
-Because you expect the large one to be heavier your head is saying “this is lighter than I thought”.
+However, if you are moving house the boxes all look similar, yet hide very different contents.
+You may find yourself almost falling over when you try to pick up a large box that is nearly empty, as your muscles were prepared for a heavy weight.
+If you actually weigh the boxes, you find that when you have a larger box that is exactly the same weight as a smaller one, the smaller one feels heavier than the large.
+Because you expect the large one to be heavier, your brain says, ‘this is lighter than I thought’.

-When you pick up a small metal item, it similarly feels weightier compared to a larger plastic one that is actually identical in weight, and because it feels weightier physically, it also often feels weightier in terms of importance or quality.
+Likewise when you pick up a small metal item, it feels weightier than a larger plastic one that is actually identical in weight, and because it feels weightier physically, it also often feels weightier in terms of importance or quality.

-In contrast to Newton’s three laws there are many many rules of naïve physics.
+In contrast to Newton’s three laws there are many, many rules of naïve physics.
 However, here are three simple ‘rules’ of physical things.
-They were originally formulated to help explain to students why it is harder to design software compared to the engineering of physical things:
+They were originally formulated to help explain to students why it is harder to design software than to engineer physical objects:

-- directness of (or proportional) effort – Small effort produces small effects, large effort produces large effects.
-If you push a pebble a little, it moves a little; if you push it a lot, it moves a lot – simple Newtonian dynamics.
+- directness of (or proportional) effort — Small effort produces small effects, large effort produces large effects.
+If you push a pebble a little, it moves a little; if you push it a lot, it moves a lot.